ange1026/My-Booksafe-book-journal-/README.md

 -As an user, I want the ability to log in.
 -As an user, I want the ability to log out.
 -As an user, I want the ability to add a new book to my journal.
--As an user, I want the ability to
+-As an user, I want the ability to leave a note on my thoughts about the book.
 -As an user, I want the ability to edit a book.
--As an user, I want the ability to delete my books.
+-As an user, I want the ability to delete a book.
 -As an user, I want the ability to leave a comment on a book.
 -As an user I want the ability to interact with another user in the comments.
 ```

 ## ERD